These Siargao tourist spots will be closed for rehabilitation

 Magpupungko Rock Pools

-Magpupungko Rock PoolsRehabilitation schedule: January 19 up to February 19, 2024
+Magpupungko Rock PoolsRehabilitation schedule: January 19 up to February 19, 2026

-One of the best things to do in Siargao is to visit Magpupungko Rock Pools.
+One of the best things to do on Siargao Island is to visit Magpupungko Rock Pools.
 Located in Pilar, Siargao, these are natural pools that emerge during low tide and are submerged at high tide.
 It’s best visited during low tide to see its stunning crystal blue waters and the chance to enjoy cliff jumping.
 The area also features a famous limestone boulder and a secluded beach beyond the pools.
 When dry, the beach has soft sand that makes each step enjoyable.

-Take note that the Pilar local government unit (LGU), through the Sangguniang Bayan, has enacted Municipal Ordinance No. 14, Series 2023, designating January 19, 2024, to February 19, 2024, as a "tourism holiday" for Magpupungko Beach, Lagoon & Rock Formation.
+Take note that the Pilar local government unit (LGU), through the Sangguniang Bayan, has enacted Municipal Ordinance No. 14, Series 2023, designating January 19 to February 19 as a "tourism holiday" for Magpupungko Beach, Lagoon & Rock Formation.

-During this time, all recreational activities, including swimming, strolling, and photography, are strictly prohibited at the mentioned Siargao tourist spot.
-It's important to note that other tourist spots in the municipality of Pilar and Siargao remain open, and you can still join Siargao tours.
+During this time, all recreational activities, including swimming, strolling, and photography, are strictly prohibited at the mentioned tourist spot.
+It's important to note that other tourist spots in the municipality of Pilar and Siargao remain open, and you can still join tours.

 Check Out Other Siargao Tourist Spots to Visit!